semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### env_vars {#env-vars-in-containers}

-An array of key-value pairs.
+An optional array of key-value pairs.
 The keys are exported as environment variables when the container starts.

 You can define special variables to modify the container initialization:

-- `user`: the user that will be used within the container
-- `command`: the first command to execute within the container.
-This overrides the command defined in Dockerfile
-- `entrypoint`: this specifies which executable to run when the container starts

-A list of Docker images to contain the jobs in the pipeline.
-Each container entry must define a `name` and `image` property.
-The name of the container is used when linking the containers together, and for defining hostnames in the first container.

-The first container runs the jobs' commands, while the rest of the containers are linked via DNS records.

-Other optional parameters of container definition can be divided into two groups:

-- **Docker commands**: are passed to the `docker run` command that starts the container.
-These are:

-  - `user`: the user that will be used within the container
+- `user`: the active user inside the container
-  - `command`: the first command to execute within the container.
-This overrides the command defined in Dockerfile
+- `command`: overrides the Docker image's [CMD command](https://docs.docker.com/reference/dockerfile/#cmd)
-  - `entrypoint`: this specifies which executable to run when the container starts
+- `entrypoint`: overrides the Docker image' [ENTRYPOINT entry](https://docs.docker.com/reference/dockerfile/#entrypoint)

-- **Data**: the data that needs to be injected into containers, which is either defined directly in the YAML file or stored in Semaphore secrets.
-These are:

-  - `env_vars`: environment variables that are injected into the container.
-These are defined in the same way as in [task definition](#environment-variables-task).
-  - `secrets`: secrets which hold the data to be injected into the container.
-They are defined in the same way as in [task definition](#secrets-task)
+You may also supply environment variables with `env_vars` and `secrets`.

 ```yaml title="Example"
 agent: